Why Trade Shows Are Still a Top Source of B2B Sales Leads in 2026

 - Day 3-4: Generic event follow-up with one relevant hook

-- Day 10: One more touch, then move to standard cold sequence
+- Day 10: One more touch, then move to your standard cold email sequence

 Post-Event Email Templates